22. NAVAL INTERCEPTION AND COMBAT

 B. DIFFERENT NAVAL ACTIVITIES: Each time a naval force attempts to carry out a distinct naval activity, it may be intercepted, even if some or all of that force has been intercepted earlier in the same turn while carrying out a different naval activity.

-D. SPLITTING NAVAL FORCES: A naval force which splits from another naval force during the course of an activity is subject to naval interception even if the combined naval force was intercepted, provided the new naval force enters a difference sea hex from its parent naval force.
+D. SPLITTING NAVAL FORCES: A naval force which splits from another naval force during the course of an activity is subject to naval interception even if the combined naval force was intercepted, provided the new naval force enters a different sea hex from its parent naval force.

 E. SUBMARINES: Submarines may intercept in a different hex from other naval units (22.915).

-G. RETURNING NAVAL FORCES: A naval force may be intercepted a second time once it has completed or aborted its naval activity.
+F. RETURNING NAVAL FORCES: A naval force may be intercepted a second time once it has completed or aborted its naval activity.

-H. DISPLACED NAVAL UNITS: A displaced (21.23) or escaping (23.462) naval force may be intercepted in every hex along its route.
+G. DISPLACED NAVAL UNITS: A displaced (21.23) or escaping (23.462) naval force may be intercepted.

 22.131 INTERCEPTION IN THE ACTIVITY HEX: If interception occurs in an activity hex, the interception is resolved before the naval force completes its activity.

-22.132 AIR ATTACKS: Air attacks on naval activities are distinct from naval interceptions and may be made in any hex or hexes along the route of the naval activity (23.8), including a hex where naval interception occurs and hexes along the path taken by naval units returning to port.
-If air attacks and naval interception occur in the same hex, the attacking air units participate in the resulting naval combat and may not attack the intercepted activity outside of naval combat.
+A. Air attacks on naval activities are distinct from naval interceptions and may be made in any hex or hexes along the route of the naval activity (23.7), including a hex where naval interception occurs and hexes along the path taken by naval units returning to port.

 22.14 INTERCEPTION MECHANICS: